Produce employable graduates, who can do jobs that do not yet exist and create new jobs

 Current situation and gap between current situation and desired situation:

-The current perception with our external stakeholders is that we are focused on degrees and not careers and that these degrees could be more relevant to the 21st century.
+The current perception with our external stakeholders is that we are focused on degrees and not careers for the future.

 Strategies (numbered) and actions (bulleted).

-Value, and develop methods of recognizing, exeptional education.
+Value, and develop methods of recognizing, exceptional education.